asanchezmanas/sampelit/content/blog/README.md

 # Blog Content Strategy

-This folder contains all blog content for Samplit, organized by content pillar.
+This folder contains all blog content for Sampelit, organized by content pillar.

 ## Content Pillars